 At the time of this publication, the American Cancer Society estimated that in 2021 the United States will have 1,898,160 new cancer cases and 608,570 cancer-related deaths.
 That equals 5,200 new cases and 1,670 deaths every day, the Society notes.
 In addition, the statistics predict a total of 284,200 new male and female breast cancer cases on the rise, with 44,130 related deaths.
 But according to the American Association for Cancer Research, there are also more than 16.9 million people living with and beyond cancer in the United States alone.

-In Part 1 of our Plastic Surgery Practice breast cancer series, we shine a spotlight on one of the latest technological advancements in surgical cancer treatments, the Hologic LOCalizer™.
-To learn more about the wire-free guidance system that is currently being used to identify cancerous lesions and improve surgical outcomes for breast cancer patients, we spoke with Valerie Gorman, MD, FACS, chief of surgery and medical director of surgical services at the Baylor Scott and White Waxahachie, Texas Surgical Specialists/Texas Breast Center.
+In Part 1 of our Plastic Surgery Practice breast cancer series, we shine a spotlight on one of the latest technological advancements in surgical cancer treatments, the Hologic LOCalizer™ Wire-Free Guidance System.
+To learn more, we spoke with Valerie Gorman, MD, FACS, chief of surgery and medical director of surgical services at the Baylor Scott and White Waxahachie, Texas Surgical Specialists/Texas Breast Center.
 Gorman, who typically performs 15 to 25 lumpectomy procedures per month, also discussed best practices in oncoplastic surgery.

 She transitioned away from the wire (needle) localization technique two years ago and began using a new system, designed to mark and guide to non-palpable breast lesions using a miniature radiofrequency identification (RFID) Tag.
 Another purpose of NCSD is to acknowledge the contributions of families, friends, healthcare providers—like Gorman and her medical team, and those engaged in the cancer research developments necessary to keep patients alive.

-Plastic Surgery Practice: Why did you transition from using wire (needle) localization to Hologic’s LOCalizer™ device, and how has it improved your work flow?
+Plastic Surgery Practice: Why did you transition from using wire (needle) localization to Hologic’s LOCalizer™ Wire-Free Guidance System, and how has it improved your work flow?

-Another reason I transitioned over to using the new wire-free device is because wire localization could only be done on the day of surgery, so my breast cancer patients had to arrive extra early to prepare for two different procedures in the same day—the wire placement to detect the affected tissue, and the breast cancer surgery to remove it.
+Another reason I transitioned over to using the LOCalizer(TM) Wire-Free Guidance System because wire localization could only be done on the day of surgery, so my breast cancer patients had to arrive extra early to prepare for two different procedures in the same day—the wire placement to detect the affected tissue, and the breast cancer surgery to remove it.
 Depending on the complexity of radiology and operating room (OR) timelines, patients were required to wait hours inside of the day surgery area before we can finally schedule their case, because they could not go home wearing a wire.
-Using the miniature radiofrequency identification (RFID) Tag (“clip”), we’re now able to place the clip a week or two before surgery—or longer if needed, so there is much more flexibility with no limitations.
+Using the miniature radiofrequency identification (RFID) Tag, we’re now able to place the clip a week or two before surgery—or longer if needed, so there is much more flexibility with no limitations.
 This saves time for the radiologist, doctor, and patient.